ibm-cloud-docs/cognos-dashboard-embedded/working_with_datasources.md

 # Working with data sources

+**Note:** If the database that you use is case-sensitive, then make sure to use the correct casing in {{site.data.keyword.dynamdashbemb_full}}.

 ## Adding new data sources with the *addSource()* method

-You can add a new data source to a dashboard in {{site.data.keyword.dynamdashbemb_full}}, by calling the addSources() method:
+You can add a new data source to a dashboard in {{site.data.keyword.dynamdashbemb_short}}, by calling the addSources() method:

 ```bash
 dashboardAPI.addSources([{